-If you are planning your first trip away, but you’re not sure where to start, then keep reading for some of the most important things you should think about when planning a trip.
+If you are planning your first trip away, but you’re not sure where to start, then keep reading.
+Here are some of the most important things you should think about when planning your first trip.

 Once you have an idea of where to go, you should then look at the weather and determine if it’s the best season to visit that destination.
 For example certain destinations are great to visit in the winter, whilst some destinations are best for the summer, or other times of the year.
 A good site to look on for weather and temperatures is holiday-weather.com, where you can search for your destination then click “Annual Averages” on the right.

-Some destinations are particularly expensive, such as Iceland, Switzerland etc. This means that you would need a much higher budget to visit.
+Some destinations are particularly expensive, such as Iceland, Switzerland etc. This means that you would need a much higher budget to visit and it may take longer to save for your trip.
 The way I determine whether a destination is affordable to visit is by doing the below:

 - Then I would search on Booking.com or Airbnb and put in some rough dates to get an idea of accommodation prices

 - Then finally I would check on a site such as Numbeo to get an idea of the cost of living and prices of restaurants and food

 Once you have done the above, you should then look at how long you were planning to visit the destination and calculate the basic cost.
 Of course activities at the destination will add to this basic cost so keep that in mind.